 The Board of Directors believes that the 1993 Stock Option Plan has provided significant value to HEICO by facilitating the attraction and retention of outstanding personnel for management and other positions with the Company.
-Industry surveys and the Company's experience within the aerospace and healthcare industries show stock options are widely used in attracting, retaining and motivating key personnel.
+Industry surveys and the Company's experience within the aerospace industry show stock options are widely used in attracting, retaining and motivating key personnel.
 Further, the Board of Directors believes that stock options align the interest of shareholders and the Company's management because such stock options are typically granted at no less than the fair market value of the HEICO Common Stock at the date of grant and therefore the holders do not receive any income or other benefit from their options unless all shareholders gain from an increase in the Company's stock price.
 The Board of Directors believes that it continues to be in the best interest of the Company to be able to grant options as incentives to those individuals upon whose efforts HEICO relies for the continued success and development of its business.
+Additionally, loss of the federal income tax deduction for any compensation in excess of \$1 million paid to any of the Covered Officers, attributable to stock options, would result in a higher income tax liability for HEICO and a resulting decrease in after-tax earnings.